kavania2002/kavania2002/README.md

 ## Hi there, I'm Kavan 👋

-You have arrived at **Kavan's Profile**, a computer science enthusiast and a person who is well disciplined, hard-working and helpful who is currently exploring everything. 😉
+You have arrived at **Kavan's Profile**, a computer science enthusiast and a person who is well disciplined, hard-working and helpful who is currently trying to explore everything. 😉

 ![Visitor Count](https://profile-counter.glitch.me/kavania2002/count.svg)